stackerdude/watch_edition/Tutorial:-Creating-your-first-page.md

 ## Using templates

-Returning strings in your render method gets messy quickly, especially once you start adding more content and using HTML tags.
+Returning strings in your template method gets messy quickly, especially once you start adding more content and using HTML tags.

 ### First write a test